 - Sign in to your Smartsheet account and select Allow.

-Once you see the success page and the bot sends you the message “You’re all set up!” you’ll be able to take action on update requests, approval requests, notifications, and reminders from Smartsheet!
+Once you see the success page and the bot sends you the message “You’re all set up!” you can take action on update requests, approval requests, notifications, and reminders from Smartsheet!

-Existing alerts and actions will now send to Slack in addition to the Notification Center and email inbox.
+Existing alerts and actions now go to Slack (in addition to the Notification Center and email inbox).
 See Configure How You Receive Notifications from Smartsheet for more information about controlling how you receive alerts and actions from Smartsheet.

 Unregister from Smartsheet Notifications